 - (1) The amount shown in columns (d), (e) and (f) above represent the threshold, target and maximum payouts for the components of the 2019 AIP relating to the attainment of enterprise performance metrics.
 "Threshold" represents the lowest payout if the threshold level of performance is achieved for every performance metric.
 "Maximum" represents a payout at 175% of target.
-The actual amounts paid for 2019 relating to these components are shown in column (g) of the Summary Compensation Table - (2) Relates to PSU awards issued under the Hess Corporation 2017 Long-Term Incentive Plan.
+The actual amounts paid for 2019 relating to these components are shown in column (g) of the Summary Compensation Table. - (2) Relates to PSU awards issued under the Hess Corporation 2017 Long-Term Incentive Plan.
 Actual payout of shares earned will range from 0 to 200% of the units granted based on the relative performance of the company's TSR over the three-year performance period ending December 31, 2021, compared with that of 11 peer companies in the company's peer group described on page 33 and payouts, if any, will occur following the committee's certification of performance results in 2022 upon the completion of the three-year performance period.
 "Target" is the number of PSUs awarded in 2019.
 "Threshold" represents the lowest possible payout if a payout is made (50% of the units granted). - (3) The grant date fair value of restricted stock awards is determined by multiplying the number of shares of stock awarded as shown in column (j) by the closing price of the company's common stock on the date of grant.
 A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2019.
 The grant date fair value of PSUs granted is determined by multiplying the number of units granted as shown in column (h) by the fair value of the award as determined by a Monte Carlo valuation model (\$71.35).
-The grant date fair value of Stock Options granted is determined by multiplying the number of options granted by the Black-Scholes Value.
-A discussion of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2019.
+The grant date fair value of Stock Options granted is determined by multiplying the number of the valuation assumptions is in Note 11, Share-based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, save compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2019.